Generated at: 2026-07-01 04:12:53

 Tomonori Masuda, General Manager of the DX Planning Department, DX Strategy Office, Nishimatsu Construction Co., Ltd.

-In large enterprises especially, master databases are often fragmented by department or business function, leading to data silos.
-Integrating these datasets for company-wide analysis and utilization is known as Master Data Management (MDM).
-Mr. Masuda has long advocated for the necessity of a data utilization platform and MDM at Nishimatsu Construction.
-What was the origin of this initiative?
+Especially in large enterprises, master databases are often fragmented by department or business function, leading to "data silos."
+Integrating these datasets for company-wide analysis and utilization is known as MDM (Master Data Management).
+Mr. Masuda has long advocated for the necessity of a data utilization infrastructure and MDM at Nishimatsu Construction.
+What was the origin of this vision?

 Masuda

-Consequently, I proposed the need for a specialized department to examine ICT strategy and determine how to organize data and systems company-wide.
-As a result, I was transferred to lead this effort myself.
+Consequently, I proposed the creation of a specialized department to examine ICT strategy and determine how to organize data and systems company-wide.
+As a result, I was transferred to lead this initiative myself.
 Since then, every time I have proposed initiatives such as data utilization or DX promotion, I have ended up taking charge of them myself (laughs).

 What was the state of the data within the company?